abhishekdbihani/deeplabV3_pores-grains/README.md

 ```bash
 python inference.py --data_dir DATA_DIR --infer_data_list INFER_DATA_LIST --model_dir MODEL_DIR
 ```
+The trainable Weka model using the random forest classifier in ImageJ is uploaded [here](https://github.com/abhishekdbihani/deeplabV3_pores-grains/blob/master/weka_classifier.model) for comparison.
+It is trained on three classes: silt, pore, clay.

 ## Citation:

 If you use our model, please cite as: